 The default operator can provide the default value for any type, including type parameters.

-Prior to C# 7.1, it was necessary to always to pass a type parameter to the default operator as in Second = default(T).
+Prior to C# 7.1, it was necessary to always to pass a type parameter to the default operator, as in Second = default(T).
 However, C# 7.1 includes the option to use default without specifying a parameter if it is possible to infer the data type.
 For example, with variable initialization or assignment, you can use Pair<T> pair = default in place of Pair<T> pair = default(Pair<T>).
 Furthermore, if a method returns an int, it is possible to simply use return default and have the compiler infer a default(int) from the return of the method.
 Other scenarios where such inference is possible are default parameter (optional) values and method call arguments.

 ***COMP: Insert “Begin 8.0” tab

-Note that all nullable types have null as their default value.
-This is also true for nullable generic types such as default(T?).
+Note that all nullable types have null as their default value, as do nullable generic types such as default(T?).
 Furthermore, the default value for all reference types is null.
-As a result, if nullable reference types are enabled with C# 8.0, then assigning default to a non-nullable reference type will result in a warning.
-Unfortunately, therefore, any code that assigns default to a reference type in C# 7.0 or earlier will produce a warning when upgrading to support nullability in C# 8.0.
-For this reason, prior to C# 8.0 (and obviously after it), avoid assigning default or null to reference types unless null is expected to be a valid value.
-Where possible, favor, leaving the variable uninitialized until a valid value is available for assignment.
-In cases like Listing 12.13, where an appropriate value for Second is unknown in the constructor, Second will inevitably be null for a reference type or a nullable value type and so a warning appears when assigning default (which is potentially null) to a property of generic type T. To appropriately handle the warning, you will need to declare the Second property to be of type T? and identify whether T is a reference type or a value type with a class/struct constraint as described in the struct/class Constraints section.
+As a result, if nullable reference types are enabled with C# 8.0, assigning default to a non-nullable reference type will result in a warning.
+Unfortunately, any code that assigns default to a reference type in C# 7.0 or earlier will, therefore, produce a warning when being upgraded to support nullability in C# 8.0.
+For this reason, prior to C# 8.0 (and obviously after it), you should avoid assigning default or null to reference types unless null is expected to be a valid value.
+Where possible, favor leaving the variable uninitialized until a valid value is available for assignment.
+In cases like Listing 12.13, where an appropriate value for Second is unknown in the constructor, Second will inevitably be null for a reference type or a nullable value type; thus, a warning appears when assigning default (which is potentially null) to a property of generic type T. To appropriately handle the warning, you will need to declare the Second property to be of type T? and identify whether T is a reference type or a value type with a class/struct constraint as described in the “struct/class Constraints” section.
 (In fact, this leads to the more general guideline not to assign default on a generic type unless the type assigned is constrained to a class or a struct.)

 ***COMP: Insert “End 8.0” tab